MicrosoftDocs/machine-learning-server-docs/microsoft-r/resources-glossary.md

 ## O

-<a name="o16n"></a>**Operationalizing Analytics**
+<a name="o16n"></a>**Operationalizing analytics**

-Configure R Server to act as a deployment engine to publish your analytics and enable them to be easily consumed in a production environment.
+Configure Machine Learning Server to act as a deployment engine to publish and host your analytics so they can be easily consumed in a production environment.
 [Learn more…](what-is-operationalization.md)

 <a name="P"></a>